-I was born and raised in Dayton, Ohio.
-What a great place to be raised.
+I was born and raised in Dayton, Ohio, what a great place to be raised.
 After graduating from High School, I went to a small college in southern Indiana, Hanover College.
 I graduated in 1965 with a major in math and economics.

-16 months later, I joined the Army in 1966 after receiving a letter from President Johnson.
-I quickly enlisted to insure I was would go to Signal Corps Officers Candidate School.
-After graduating from OCS, I was assigned to the Pentagon as a data processing officer.
-This great assignment was due to by previous job as a programmer.
+Sixteen months later, I joined the Army in 1966 after receiving a letter from President Johnson.
+I quickly enlisted to insure I would go to Signal Corps Officers Candidate School (OCS) because of my computer programming experience.

 Thanks for looking at our website!

 Jeremiah making a quality wooden American Flag.
 Our extra attention to detail make our flags the best.

 My Grandson does a great job burning stripes and building beautiful rustic American wooden flags.
 He loves working with his hands and learning new skills.
 How lucky can a grandfather get?

 My four year old Grandson, Creek, is a future flag builder.